 Lenses: If you hear the director of photography or director talking about lenses, they’re talking about the width of the shot.
-Some lens shoot wide angles and they have a low number.
-A higher numbered lens is for closeup work.
+Some lenses shoot wide angles and they have a low number.
+A higher-numbered lens is for closeup work.
 The most common lenses used for shots are 14-35mm wide/medium, 50-65mm medium, and 85-135mm closeup.

 Pick up: Re-filming part of a scene from a specific point in the action where only part of a take is done again with dialogue or action.
 A pick up may be used to correct a mistake or film additional material.
 For the actor, this means listening attentively and being ready for an action called.

 Quiet on set: Complete silence.
 Any movement or sound can spoil the shot, and that can be costly.
 You don’t want to be the one responsible for ruining a great shot by making noise.

 Rolling: Action is about to begin as the cameras (and/or sound) are rolling to film a take.
 It’s also another signal to pay close attention and be quiet.

 Standby: When you hear these words, it means to hold your position for a temporary delay and be prepared for rolling.
 You must be emotionally ready at all times so you can step into your character’s shoes.
 Standing by or holding means you will pause, stay in character, and be ready to continue when action is called again.

 Wrap: The director is satisfied with the work and the shoot is finished.